AndrewRadev/simple_gl/README.md

 Apart from converting camelCased methods to their underscored versions, this gem also provides glut "apps" that can be used to build small applications fairly quickly.
 A few examples can be found in the `examples` directory.
-The fastest way to get something on the screen quickly would be `Glut.simple_render`:
+The fastest way to get something on the screen would be `Glut.simple_render`:

 ``` ruby
 require 'simple_gl'